HexHive/libfuzz/docs/AddNewTarget.md

 `libtiff` and change the folder paths.
 The paths must be absolute and refer to the in-docker file system.

-To remember that some parameters could be overwritten by a global configuration.
+**NOTE:** Remember that some parameters could be overwritten by a global configuration.
-In `$LIBFUZZ`, there is a `overwrite.toml`.
+In `$LIBFUZZ`, there is `overwrite.toml`.
 ```toml
 [generator]
 pool_size = 40
 driver_size = 10
 num_seeds = 20
 ```
-`./tool/main.py` checks also this file and replace the parameters.
+`./tool/main.py` checks also this file and replaces the parameters.
 This is used to control bulk-driver generation.
 I am sure people will get confused, so I better write this here.

 *Entry point*